 Students must complete a proctored End of Rotation (COMAT) exam near the end of each Core required rotation (excluding IM 1) in the third year.
 The COMAT exam is an objective assessment of the student's medical knowledge.
 The Standard Score (as defined by the National Board of Osteopathic Examiners/NBOME) will be used to determine whether or not the student passed or failed the examination.
-All students will be required to pass the COMAT with a standard score of 82 or greater, which is 2 deviations below the national mean of 100.
-Standard scores will be converted to a percentage %.
-The standard score of 81 and below will be listed as 67% and therefore a failure of the COMAT exam.
+All students will be required to pass the COMAT with a standard score of 80 or greater, which is 2 deviations below the national mean of 100.
+Standard scores will be converted to a percentage with standard scores greater than 122 being recorded as 100%.
+The standard score of 79 and below will be listed as 67% and therefore a failure of the COMAT exam.
 As this is a national standardized exam, failing scores are ineligible for appeal.